legend80s/js2schema/README.md

 };
 ```

-As we can see, we have built our own type DSL JSON schema.
+As you can see, we have built our own type DSL JSON schema.

-We create new types 🎉:
+We created new types 🎉:

 - Image
 - URL